objcio/articles/2015-02-10-camera-capture-on-ios.md

 session.sessionPreset = AVCaptureSessionPresetPhoto
 ```

-The `AVCaptureSessionPresetPhoto` selects the best configuration for the capture of a photo, i.e. it enables the maximum ISO and exposure duration ranges, the [phase detection](https://en.wikipedia.org/wiki/Autofocus#Phase_detection) autofocus, and a full resolution, JPEG-compressed still image output.
+The `AVCaptureSessionPresetPhoto` selects the best configuration for the capture of a photo, i.e. it enables the maximum ISO and exposure duration ranges; the [phase detection](https://en.wikipedia.org/wiki/Autofocus#Phase_detection) autofocus; and a full resolution, JPEG-compressed still image output.

 However, if you need more control, the `AVCaptureDeviceFormat` class describes the parameters applicable to the device, such as still image resolution, video preview resolution, the type of autofocus system, ISO, and exposure duration limits.
 Every device supports a set of formats, listed in the `AVCaptureDevice.formats` property, and the proper format can be set as the  `activeFormat` of the `AVCaptureDevice` (note that you cannot modify a format).